 - The Initial Franchise Fee is $42,500 for a Territory of up to 75,000 owner-occupied homes.
 If your Territory has more than 75,000 owner-occupied homes, then you must also pay an additional amount of $0.57 per owner-occupied home over 75,000.

 - You may qualify for a discount on the initial franchise fee.

-- You will pay an initial franchise fee of $42,500 when you sign the Franchise Agreement.
+- You must pay the initial franchise fee in full when you sign the franchise agreement.

 2. Training Expenses: $500 to $3,000